-In practice, for FIL Life the applicable requirement from this formula is the 45% of SCR.
+In practice, for FIL Life the applicable requirement from this formula is the 45% of SCR such that the MCR has moved in line with the SCR in the period.
 This is expected to remain the case for the foreseeable future.